bigeasy/cadence/loop.md

 ```

 The `async.break` now breaks from a loop, but it also creates an error
 condition where there may not be a loop to break from.
-Maybe instead of raisign
+Maybe instead of raising
 an exception, it is well enough to do nothing.
 Maybe it falls back to a cadence
 exit.